 After finishing with the scaling and root planing, you will likely notice a big improvement in your gums.
-The gums will be less red and swollen, and will not bleed so much.
+The gums will be less red and swollen, and will not bleed as much.
 After waiting a few weeks, you will likely return to see the periodontist for a re-evaluation appointment.
 Several goals are planned for this visit as we re-evaluate your progress.
-The periodontist will re-measure the pockets, he will evaluate your home care, and he will then decide if further treatment is needed.
+Dr. Naghieh will re-measure the pockets, she will evaluate your home care, and she will then decide if further treatment is needed.

 Gum surgery is usually only necessary in advanced cases.
 If gum surgery is needed, the periodontist will discuss the specifics with you at the re-evaluation appointment.
 There are many different types of gum surgery.
 Specific techniques have changed dramatically even in the last several years.
 The most common and basic surgical procedure is flap surgery.
 Flap surgery serves three major functions: